apatsra/intern_work0/README.md

-﻿# intern_work0
- bookpark website using PugJS, SASS, Nodejs
+﻿#  bookpark website using PugJS, SASS